 5. When was the Great Wall of China built?

 The construction of the Great Wall is said to have begun somewhere around 700 BC.
 Different dynasties expanded the wall through their reign.
 The combined age of the Great Wall is 2,300 years.

 6. Why was the Great Wall of China built?

 The Great Wall of China was built for military purposes.
-The insurmountable wall made it nearly impossible for invaders to penetrate the heartland of China.
-Great Wall is not a single wall, but a series of disjointed walls built by different rulers for defense.
+The insurmountable wall barrier made it nearly impossible for invaders to penetrate the heartland of China.
+The Great Wall is not a single wall, but a series of disjointed walls built by different rulers for defense.